Capillary/api-documentation/source/includes/_eventNotifications.md

 `https://{host}/v3/webHooks/{webhookId}`

+### Request Body Parameters

 Parameter | Datatype | Description
 --------- | -------- | -----------
 eventNames | array | Specify event names that you want to have for the account.
-Event names that are not mentioned will be removed from the account.
-Following are the few event names for reference. "transaction","pointsRedeem""pointredemption","mergecustomer","registration". maxAllowedConnections | methodType | name | string | Name of the account that you want to modify. noOfRetryAttempts |  | slaInSeconds |  | webHookHeaders |  | Specify headers of the Webhook account (if applicable) in key:value pairs.
-For example, content-type, accept. webHookType | enum | Type of the Webhook account.
+Event names that are not mentioned will be removed from the account. <br>Supported event values: `tierDowngradeReminder` `pointsExpiryReminder` `pointsRedeemed` `transactionAdded` `pointsExpired` `transactionUpdated` `customerAdded` `promisedToCurrentPointsConversion` `pointsTransferredReceived` `pointsIssued` `redeemedPointsReversed` `tierRenewed` `tierDowngraded` `customerUpdated` `pointsTransferredInitiated` `tierUpgraded`. maxAllowedConnections | int | The number of parallel requests that can be made from Event Notification to the integration server at the configured webhook url methodType | enum | Pass `POST` to add a new Webhook or event notification. slaInSeconds | int | Expected delivery time of an event notification in seconds.
+This is used to identify notifications that took more time than the delivery SLA set. webHookHeaders | obj | Mention headers that you want to add to the event notification depending on the integration.
+Example headers could be Content-Type,client-key, client-secret, AccessToken. webHookType | enum | Type of the Webhook account.
 Value: HTTP, queue. webHookUrl | string | URL of the webhook account.
 Applicable for webHookType: `queue`.

 ## Get Event Metadata